SilverRat/AI-File-Procesor/readme.md

 # AI File Processor

-This script reads resumes from various file formats such as TXT, PDF, DOC, and DOCX, processes them, and generates responses using OpenAI's GPT-3.5 Turbo model.
+This script reads files from various file formats such as TXT, PDF, DOC, and DOCX, processes them, and generates responses using OpenAI's GPT-3.5 Turbo model.
 Each generated response is saved in it's own text file using the name of the original file with the prompt name appended.

 ## Table of Contents